Staying warm in cold weather

 - Huddle with others.
 If you've fallen into cold water with other people, keep warm by facing each other in a tight circle.

 - Don't remove your clothing.
-While you're in the water, don't remove clothing.
+While you're in the water, don't remove clothing because it helps to insulate you from the water.
 Buckle, button and zip up your clothes.
 Cover your head if possible.
-The layer of water between your clothing and your body will help insulate you.
 Remove clothing only after you're safely out of the water and can take measures to get dry and warm.

 Help for at-risk people